Tinkerforge/generators/uc/beta/README_EN.txt

  source/bindings/ - Implementation of the bindings
- source/demo/ - A demo program for a PTC 2.0 Bricklet and a LCD 128x64 Bricklet source/hal_arduino_avr/ - HAL for Arduino boards with an AVR (e.g. an Arduino Uno) source/hal_arduino_esp32/ - HAL for Arduino boards with an ESP32 (e.g. a NodeMCU) source/hal_linux/ - HAL for Linux systems with spidev support (e.g. a Raspberry Pi)
+ source/demo/ - A demo program for a PTC 2.0 Bricklet and a LCD 128x64 Bricklet source/hal_arduino/ - HAL for Arduino boards (e.g. an Arduino Uno or a Teensy) source/hal_arduino_esp32/ - HAL for Arduino boards with an ESP32 (e.g. a NodeMCU) source/hal_linux/ - HAL for Linux systems with spidev support (e.g. a Raspberry Pi)

  source/Makefile - Makefile for the Linux variant of the demo program source/main.c - Linux variant of the demo program

- source/arduino_avr.ino - Arduino AVR variant of the demo program source/arduino_esp32.ino - Arduino ESP32 variant of the demo program
+ source/arduino.ino - Arduino variant of the demo program source/arduino_esp32.ino - Arduino ESP32 variant of the demo program

 The bindings are nearly the same as the normal C/C++ bindings documented here: